 (6) For the purposes of subsection (3), there are justifiable doubts as to the impartiality or independence of an arbitrator only if there is a real danger of bias on the part of the arbitrator in conducting the arbitration.

+Note for this section:

-Note: This section (other than subsections (5) and (6)) is substantially the same as Art 12 of the Model Law.
+This section (other than subsections (5) and (6)) is substantially the same as Art 12 of the Model Law.
 Subsections (5) and (6) provide that the test for whether there are justifiable doubts as to the impartiality or independence of a person or arbitrator is whether there is a real danger of bias.

 13. Challenge procedure (cf. Model Law Art 13)